CS-25-DAT-5-06/RL-Pacman/docs/NOTES.md

+1/12/PETER:
+NOTE: Which speed is pacman training at, when not rendering?
+Any optimizations?
+Hook up to tensorboard is easy
+Add recording flags in the experiment_runner and configuration files.

+Reg. experiments:

+mediumClassic:

+Simple abstraction:     2000 episodes:  35000 states
+                        3000 episodes:  46000 states

+Medium abstraction:     2000 episodes:  35000 states
+                        3000 episodes:  48000 states

+Relative distance:      2000 episodes:   3577 states
+                        3000 episodes:   3900 states
+                        5000 episodes:   4118 states

 25/11/PETER:
 Note: The argmax function is ´not random, will always pick the first value, if q_values are equal.
 Exploration bias.
 Could be made better in choosing best q-value: qlearning_agent.py